Brandon-Raven/spoonacular-recipe-site/README.md

 This is the Spoonacular Recipe Site created for the Blue Cross hiring assesment.
 Using this Spoonacular Recipe Site will allow you to interact with the Spoonacular API and retrieve all the recipes you could dream of!

-In accordance with the Spoonacular API Terms and Conditions,the API Key has been removed from the application and can be replaced with your personal API Key when setting up the project to run on your local machine.
+In accordance with the Spoonacular API Terms and Conditions, the API Key has been removed from the application and can be replaced with your personal API Key when setting up the project to run on your local machine.

 The following 3 locations in the code will need an API Key in order for the project to run correctly.